||07-21-2013 02:32 PM

 The only interesting exhaust setup combination we didn't test is Thorley header with Magnaflow 2.5 in/out high flow cat and 2.25" Dynomax cat back.
 I plan to install and test this combination in future.

 For the very best and most rust resistant 2.5" cat back exhaust system I'd recommend the Kolak cat back exhaust or a Thorley 2.5" cat back exhaust.
 Either is the caviar of cat backs, IMO.
 Both are high grade stainless.
 The Kolak exhaust pipe is made by Mike Leach (of Leach header fame).
 Those are (IMO) the best 2.5" cat backs.
 They cost several times more than a 2.5" Dynomax does.
 The performance of the Kolak/Leach and Thorley cat backs is same or very similar as Dynomax.
 The advantage of the Kolak/Leach and Thorley cat backs is they are very rust resistant and would probably last longer than your Jeep.
-The Dynomax is aluminized steel and is rust resistant too, but not in the same league of rust resistance.
-The Dynomax is plenty good if you don't live where roads are salted.
-Even if you do live where roads are salted, a Dynomax would probably last 5 years and it only costs $107 incl shipping.
+The Dynomax is aluminized steel and is rust resistant, but not in the same league of rust resistance.
+The Dynomax is excellent if you live where roads are NOT salted.
+Even if you live where roads are salted, Dynomax would probably last 5+ years and only costs $107 incl shipping.